Hossein-NP/Hossein-NP/README.md

 # 💫 About Me:
-- 👋 Hi, I’m Hossein Noruzpur<br>- 👀 I’m interested in web Development<br>- 🌱 I’m currently learning js<br>- 💞️ I’m looking to collaborate on companies<br>- 📫 How to reach me hosseinnoruzpur@outlook.com
+-Hello!
+I’m a front-end developer with expertise in building responsive and visually appealing web applications.
+My tech stack includes HTML, CSS, Tailwind CSS, JavaScript, React, Next.js, and Git.
+I’m passionate about creating efficient, user-friendly UI/UX experiences and staying up-to-date with the latest trends in web development.

+I’m always open to learning and collaboration.
+Let’s connect and bring innovative ideas to life!

 ## 🌐 Socials: